 - A thorough review of attorney conduct before and during the trial – for example, whether the defense attorney took all the appropriate opportunities to object to testimony or evidence.

 - A thorough review of the trial court’s docket entries and all documents pertaining to the trial.

 - Requesting and building a strong oral presentation to defend the legitimacy of the notice of appeal.

 Considering a Notice of Appeal?
 Contact a Dallas Appellate Attorney First

 If you’re facing criminal charges, it’s never too early to contact a Dallas appellate attorney and begin discussing the possibility of an appeal in your case.
 An appellate attorney can work alongside your defense attorney to establish grounds for an appeal before you even need one.
 An appeal could be your last chance for freedom, make sure you leave it in the hands of a team you can trust.
-Contact an experienced appellate attorney in Dallas at the Law Office of Broden & Mickelsen to review your case today.
+Contact an experienced appellate attorney in Dallas at the Broden & Mickelsen, LLP to review your case today.

 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.